khizarkhan/CommonRepository/WashingMachineApplication/README.md

 Request comes to the controller layer.
 From controller it Contact to the service layer.
 From Service layer it contact to the repository layer.
+From Repository response come back to the client via service and controller.

 ## Technology used
 Application uses the mvn to build the project.